simonecolton/HomeworkWeek1/README.md

 # HomeworkWeek1
-For our week 1 Homework we were provided with starter code and asked to complete the following GIVEN a webpage meets accessibility standards
+For our week 1 Homework we were provided with starter code and asked to complete the following:

+GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements